Introducing instinctual interactions

 HoloLens (1st gen)

-To ensure that there are no gaps in the user interaction experience, it is best to follow the guidance for a single model from beginning to end.
+To avoid gaps in the user interaction experience, it's best to follow the guidance for a single model from beginning to end.

 The sections below walk through the steps for selecting and implementing one of these interaction models.

-By the end of this page, you will understand our guidance on:
+By the end of this page, you'll understand our guidance on:

 - Choosing an interaction model for your customer

 Choose an interaction model for your customer